-To demonstrate is to show something.
-Demonstrative pronouns show or point.
+Definition: To demonstrate is to show something.
+Demonstrative pronouns show or point to objects or people.

-It is never correct to combine this and here or those and there.
+It is never correct to combine this with here or those with there.
 Here and there are understood in the pronouns.

 there is the best movie ever.